Divorce

 Child support is mandatory in divorce.
 The court can order one or both parents to pay child support, even if the divorcing couple doesn’t request it.

-The law says, “Both parents are mutually responsible for the support of their children … each parent should pay for the support of the children according to his or her ability.”
+The law says, “Both parents are responsible for the support of their children.
+Each parent should pay according to his or her ability.”

-The courts presume that the parent who has primary physical responsibility for the kids is already contributing a significant part of his or her resources to support them.
-That means if your children live with you most of the time and only visit with the other parent, the court counts the fact that you’re providing food, shelter and clothing for the kids toward your support obligation – and the other parent is typically the one who has to make child support payments.
+The courts presume that the parent who has primary physical responsibility for the kids is already contributing significantly.
+The court acknowledges their essential resources are used to support the children.
+If your children live with you most of the time, the court considers your contribution.
+You provide food, shelter, and clothing for the kids.
+This counts toward your support obligation.
+The other parent is typically the one who has to make child support payments.

 Related: How child support works in California

-How Does the Court Determine Mandatory Child Support?
+How Does the Court Determine Mandatory Child Support in Divorce?

 The courts usually use California’s child support guidelines when they’re determining how much child support one parent will pay.
 The child support guidelines account for each parent’s net disposable income.
-In order to reach that figure, the court figures out each parent’s gross annual income, subtract deductions required by law, and then divide that by 12 (the months of the year) to find the monthly amount.
+To determine that figure, the court calculates each parent’s gross annual income.
+It subtracts deductions required by law and then divides by 12 (the months of the year) to find the monthly amount.

 A parent’s gross income includes income from all sources, including: